natalie-km/finalproject/README.md

-# final project for Natalie Keltner-McNeil
+# COVID High Risk Individuals, Hospital Beds and ICUs Across the United States

 Here is some text.
-And I want to create a [link] (https://wikipedia.org).
+And I want to create a [link](https://wikipedia.org).